Sailing, Boating, Nautical Terminology

 Ropes

-which often depend on the job they do.
-Generally, ropes on a sailing yacht
+depend on the job they do.
+Generally, ropes on a sailing yacht are

-boat that you hold on to so the boat does not drift away when you launch
+bow of your boat that you hold on to so the boat does not drift away

-out so as to catch the best breeze.
+sails in and out so as to catch the best breeze

-used to raise and lower sails and flags.
+fibre) that are used to raise and lower sails and flags

 Warp - Heavy ropes used for mooring or towing